ARMmbed/mbed-client-linux-example/README.md

 1. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 2. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
-3. Clone the **lwm2m-client-example** [repository](https://github.com/ARMmbed/lwm2m-client-example) to your local file system.
-4. In the command prompt, `cd lwm2m-client-example`.
+3. In the command prompt, `cd lwm2m-client-example`.
 5. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1:5683`.
 6. Set up the target device, `yotta target x86-linux-native`.
 7. In the command prompt, type `yotta build`.
 The executable file will be created to `/build/x86-linux-native/source/` folder.